UK's May says Syria chemical weapons can't go unchallenged - Philly

 The U.S., France and Britain have been consulting about launching a military strike within days, and President Donald Trump tweeted Wednesday that missiles "will be coming."

-May has not confirmed whether Britain will participate directly, but moved closer to it Wednesday, saying "the continued use of chemical weapons cannot go unchallenged."
+May has not confirmed whether Britain will participate directly, but said "the continued use of chemical weapons cannot go unchallenged."

 She condemned Russia for vetoing a U.N.
 Security Council resolution calling for a new body to determine responsibility for the attack, saying it meant "there can be no role now for investigations by the United Nations."

-May does not legally require Parliament's backing for military action, though it is conventional for lawmakers to be given the chance to vote.
+May isn't legally required to get Parliament's backing for military action, though it is conventional for lawmakers to be given the chance to vote.
 Britain's Parliament is in recess until Monday, though it could be recalled for an emergency debate.

 In 2013, Parliament defeated a call by then-Prime Minister David Cameron for air strikes in response to an earlier chemical attack in Syria.